| Title: | SHAP Plots for 'XGBoost' |

 SHAP value, it ranks the predictors by their importance in the model; and 3.

-The BIAS, which is like an intercept.
+"(Intercept)" in newer versions).
 The rowsum of SHAP values including the

-BIAS would equal to the predicted value (y_hat) generally speaking.
+baseline would equal to the predicted value (y_hat) generally speaking.

-shap.values(xgb_model, X_train)
+shap.values(xgb_model, X_train)shap.values(xgb_model, X_train)

 xgb_model |